firatdem/dataWh_ETL/sql/load_data_instructions.md

 # Load Data Instructions

-This guide will help you load the cleaned CSV files into your PostgreSQL database for the `datawheta` project.
+This guide will help you load the cleaned CSV files into your PostgreSQL database for the `dataWH_ETL` project.

 ---